 Healing from familial/generational wounds:

-Interrupting narcissistic family dysfunction
+Interrupting narcissistic family narratives/beliefs

-Unburdening from adaptive family role assignments
+Unburdening from maladaptive family role assignments

-Emotionally immature, unavailable, or neglectful parents
+Emotionally immature, abusive, unavailable, or neglectful parents

 Persistent conflict with adult siblings -